mibrahim2001/Java-Code/ReadMe.md

 **<==================== StudentSystem(GUI Project) ====================>**

 _This project is made in java using swing.
-It is a student management system that add, search, delete, and edit students data from a ser file using object serialization._
+It is a student management system that add, search, delete, and edit students data from a ".ser" file using object serialization._

 **<==================== GradeBook(Composition Concepts) ====================>**